vincentarelbundock/marginaleffects/README.md

 #> Prediction type:  response
 ```

-If the `emmeans` package is installed, `summary.marginaleffects` will
+Note that since marginal effects are derivatives, they are only properly
+defined for continuous numeric variables.
+When the model also includes
-try to display contrasts for logical, factor, and character variables.
+categorical regressors, the `summary` function will try to display
+relevant (regression-adjusted) contrasts between different categories,
+as shown above.
+This optional feature requires users to install the
+`emmeans` package.

 You can also extract average marginal effects using `tidy` and `glance`
 methods which conform to the [`broom` package